ttddee/CascadeDocs/docs/source/buildingfromsource.rst

     .\vcpkg\vcpkg --feature-flags="versions" --triplet=x64-windows  install

-It will take a while to compile but upon completion you should be able to open the project in Qt Creator, configure your compiler and build.
+This will take a while to compile but upon completion you should be able to open the project in Qt Creator, configure your environment and build.

 Ubuntu (21.10)
 --------------